 How long does it take to cook stuffed peppers in a pressure cooker?

-When using medium sized peppers like I did the 8 minutes active cooking time is all it takes to make these instant pot stuffed bell peppers.
+When using medium sized peppers like I did the 8 minutes active cooking time is all it takes to make these instant pot stuffed peppers.

 However, the time needed to cook these bell peppers may vary.
 If you are using very large peppers then you might need to add an extra minute or two to the overall cooking time – just to be sure they are cooked through.